Ivy Evelyn Woodward: Medical career

-Woodward was admitted as the first woman Member of the Royal College of Physicians in July 1909.
+Woodward was admitted as the first woman member of the Royal College of Physicians in July 1909.

-In 1905, she is listed in the Medical Directory as house physician at the Royal Free Hospital, while living at 12 West Cromwell Road, London.
-In 1910, she is listed in the Medical Directory as medical registrar, Royal Free Hospital, having previously been its museum curator, demonstrator in morbid histology, clinical assistant, and assistant clinical pathologist.
-She also worked in this period as clinical assistant then senior clinical assistant in the Children’s Department at the New Hospital for Women, assistant schools medical officer for London County Council and medical examiner for Kensington High School and Notting Hill High School.
+In 1905, she was listed in the Medical Directory as a house physician at the Royal Free Hospital, while living at 12 West Cromwell Road, London.
+In 1910, she was listed in the Medical Directory as a medical registrar at Royal Free Hospital, having previously been its museum curator, demonstrator in morbid histology, clinical assistant, and assistant clinical pathologist.
+She also worked in this period as a clinical assistant, then senior clinical assistant in the Children’s Department at the New Hospital for Women, assistant school medical officer for London County Council and medical examiner for Kensington High School and Notting Hill High School.
 Her recent posts also included clinical assistant at the Royal Hospital of Diseases of the Chest, and senior and junior resident medical officer at the Belgrave Hospital for Children.

 Her entry in the Medical Directory in 1915 lists her as a Fellow of the Royal Society of Medicine, and a Member of the Association of Registered Medical Women (later the Medical Women's Federation).
-In addition to her previous roles at the Royal Free Hospital, earlier posts as joint pathologist at the New Hospital for Women and honorary pathologist at Warneford Hospital, Leamington are included.
+In addition to her previous roles at the Royal Free Hospital, earlier posts as a joint pathologist at the New Hospital for Women and honorary pathologist at Warneford Hospital, Leamington are included.

-In 1930, she is listed as house physician at the Royal Free Hospital, and resident medical officer at the Belgrave Hospital for Children.
-By 1935, she was medical officer for Cambridge House and Southfields Infant Welfare Centres, and local medical inspector at Wycombe High School.
-In 1940, she was listed in the Medical Directory as clinical assistant, Children’s Outpatient Department, West London Hospital.
+In 1930, she was listed as a house physician at the Royal Free Hospital, and resident medical officer at the Belgrave Hospital for Children.
+By 1935, she was a medical officer for Cambridge House and Southfields Infant Welfare Centres, and a local medical inspector at Wycombe High School.
+In 1940, she was listed in the Medical Directory as a clinical assistant, Children’s Outpatient Department, West London Hospital.

 Personal life

-In 1910, she married surgeon Arthur Charles Haslam, FRCSEng (1873 – 15 March 1927) in Kensington, London.
+In 1910, she married surgeon Arthur Charles Haslam, FRCS(Eng) (1873–15 March 1927) in Kensington, London.
 After their marriage, they lived in Bromley, Kent.
-They had five children: Richard Frederick (29 June 1912 – March 1990), George Melvill (18 June 1914 – 1962, later founder of the Television & Film Design Department at the Royal College of Art), Margaret Elizabeth (1916–2000), Katharine Alice (5 June 1918 – 1984), and Ruth Marion (1920–2007).
+They had five children: Richard Frederick (29 June 1912–March 1990), George Melvill (18 June 1914–1962, later founder of the Television & Film Design Department at the Royal College of Art), Margaret Elizabeth (1916–2000), Katharine Alice (5 June 1918–1984), and Ruth Marion (1920–2007).
 After being widowed in 1927, Ivy Haslam moved to Gerrards Cross.
 In the 1939 National Register, she is recorded as living with her son Richard, daughter-in-law Cathleen (née Darlow, an artist), and daughter Katherine in Eton, Buckinghamshire.
-Later from 1948 until her death, she lived in Redcliffe Road in Chelsea with daughters Katharine and Ruth, with Richard and Cathleen (known as Biddy) living round the corner in Cathcart Road.
+Later from 1948 until her death, she lived in Redcliffe Road in Chelsea with daughters Katharine and Ruth, with Richard and Cathleen (known as Biddy) living around the corner in Cathcart Road.

 Death and legacy

 Woodward died on 11 January 1957 in St Stephen's Hospital, London, aged 79.

-In 2018, she featured, along with the first female member of the Royal College of Surgeons, Dossibai Patell, in the exhibition, "This Vexed Question: 500 years of women in medicine", an exhibition held at the Royal College of Physicians Museum from September 2018 to January 2019.
+In 2018, she was featured, along with the first female member of the Royal College of Surgeons, Dossibai Patell, in the exhibition, "This Vexed Question: 500 years of women in medicine", an exhibition held at the Royal College of Physicians Museum from September 2018 to January 2019.